Shirleyue/UniRM/README.md

 ![model framework](Figs/network_overview.png "Model Architecture")

-The official implementation of the JSAC 2025 paper entitled "UniRM: A Universal Large Model for Multiband 3D Radio Map Construction".
+The official implementation of "UniRM: A Universal Large Model for Multiband 3D Radio Map Construction".

 In this project, we propose a novel framework, UniRM, which leverages large-scale pre-training and prompt learning techniques to accurately generate radio maps across diverse environments, altitudes, and frequency bands.
 UniRM not only establishes a new state-of-the-art in radio map construction but also serves as a scalable and extensible foundation for future wireless communication applications.
 ## Installation